1. I have sent certain documents to ABDO Examinations and Registration, will I be notified that it has been received?

 5. If I withdraw from an exam, will my money be held on account or will I get a refund?

-6. I have not yet had/passed my Practice Based Assessment.
-Can I sit my Unit 12 exams?
+6. I have not yet had/passed my Practice Visit/Practice Based Assessment (BV/PBA).
+Can I sit my Unit 12 – Practical exams?

 7. As an ABDO College student, if I fail my Year 2 theory exams, can I still continue into year 3?